Ninti is committed to several of 2020’s Closing the Gap targets, especially those addressing Aboriginal and Torres Strait Islander education:

-Connected Beginnings is $12 million p.a. program of the Department of Education, Skills and Employment (DESE)’s Community Child Care Fund.
+Connected Beginnings is a $12 million p.a. program of the Department of Education, Skills and Employment (DESE)’s Community Child Care Fund.
 It aims to support Aboriginal and/or Torres Strait Islander children in areas of high need to be well prepared for school, by supporting Indigenous pregnant women, and Indigenous children from birth to school age.
 Over time it is anticipated the program will contribute to reducing the difference in school readiness and education outcomes between Indigenous and non-Indigenous children.
-Ninti is contracted by DESE to provide advice on site selection; foundational support; and a ‘Community of Practice’ for 20 sites that integrate early childhood, maternal and child health, and family support services with schools across Australia until 2021.
+Ninti is contracted by DESE to provide advice on site selection; foundational support; and a ‘Community of Practice’ for 20 sites that integrate early childhood, maternal and child health, and family support services with schools across Australia until 2022.

 ‘Remote Education Systems’ research

 Ninti managed this 6-year research program, which added to the body of knowledge about how remote Aboriginal and Torres Strait Islander communities can get the best benefit from the teaching and learning in and out of schools.
 The project found that many Aboriginal and Torres Strait Islander people in remote communities believe that the purpose of education is to learn language, country and local knowledge, and for students to become Two-Ways strong.
 The idea of Two-Way broadly involves language knowledge, including literacy skills of home language and English, and cultural and social knowledge pertaining to Aboriginal and non-Aboriginal domains.
 The importance of education is also to support a student’s identity that promotes community leadership and prepare young people for meaningful engagement in the world.